garymm/starflate/README.md

 ### VS Code

 Install the recommended extensions.
-See .vscode/extensions.json.
+Type `@recommended` in the extensions search, or see .vscode/extensions.json.

+For the Bazel extension to auto-format .bazel files, you need to install [buildifier](https://github.com/bazelbuild/buildtools/releases).
+On MacOS, just `brew install buildifier`.

 ### Auto-completion